Benchmark

 Results

 The benchmark which was published in the supercell paper (PbSnTe2 2x2x2) is obsolete.
 The current version of supercell program can process the configuration in a few seconds.
-More important that this test do nothing useful.
-Therefore below, I’ll use more advanced test case with 1011 total number of combinations, which does “wet-run” and generates output structures with random sampling and the lowest electrostatic energy.
-This is a real practical case of using of supercell program.
+More importantly, this test does nothing useful.
+Therefore, below I use a more advanced test case with 1011 total combinations, which does a “wet-run” and generates output structures with random sampling and the lowest electrostatic energy.
+This is a real practical case of using the supercell program.
 The input file can be downloaded from supercell distribution CaAl6Te10.cif.

 Test command